-- Switch the Data View to 1-D Fields. - For Graph 1, select electrons0Density for the Base Variable which is the first drop-down selection under Graph 1. - For Graph 2, select electrons0Density again for the Base Variable.
-In the Visualization Results pane (2nd graph), click the FFT box to see the Fast Fourier Transform output of the frequency domain. - To match the visualization of this documentation, select Dump 2 in the slide bar at the bottom of the Visualization Results pane. - Click on the DRAW button at the bottom of the Visualization Controls pane.
+- For Graph 1, select electrons0Density for the Base Variable from the drop-down menu under Graph 1. - For Graph 2, select electrons0Density again for the Base Variable.
+In the Visualization Results pane (2nd graph), click the Fourier Amplitudes box to see the Fast Fourier Transform output of the frequency domain. - To match the visualization of this documentation, select Dump 2 in the slide bar at the bottom of the Visualization Results pane.